8 Antiviral Nutrients To Prevent Colds

 BioActive carbons are organic compounds derived from deep within the Earth’s soil.
 They are very small particles, 100 times smaller than the cells of our body and they carry nutrients in and out of cells.
 In addition, they also carry a specific electrical charge that impacts the energetic components of the cell.

+There are two different plant-based acids that are bioactive carbons: fulvic and humic acid.
 Due to the small size and electrical charge of the bioactive carbons they are one of the best defenses against viral pathogens.
-They can get into cells and pull viruses out and bring them through the drainage channels of the body.
+They can get into cells and pull viruses out and bring them through the drainage channels of the body (8).